 1b.
 If your nipple is at the crease and your breasts are mildly ptotic, it’s a borderline situation.

-If you want a more natural look, you could consider implants alone.
+If you want a more natural look, you could consider breast implants alone.
 A saline or silicone gel implant placed behind the pectoral muscle might help create the illusion of perkiness.
 When the implant fills out the upper portion of the breast, it also fills out the bottom portion, which makes it look like the nipple is located higher on the breast.
 If you took out a ruler and measured, you would see that the nipple hasn’t moved; it is still in the same place.